Samajavaragamana: Music video

 The music video version of the single was officially released on 17 February 2020 under Aditya Music label.
 The music video features Allu Arjun and Pooja Hegde dancing for the single.
 The music is choreographed by Sekhar, a well-known choreographer from Tollywood.
 The video garned lot of views due to its music and production.

 The song was recorded at three different studios in India.
 The music video was filmed in November 2019 at various locations in Europe, especially in France.
-The single was shot at Eiffel Tower in Paris, Mont-Saint-Michel in Normandy,Lido Le Paris in Paris and in few other locations.
+The single was shot at Eiffel Tower in Paris, Mont-Saint-Michel in Normandy, Lido Le Paris in Paris and in few other locations.

 Reception

-Audience response

 The word Samajavaragamana and its usage is seen highly in Carnatic music.
 Composer S. Thaman and vocalist Sid Sriram duo produced the song with fusion of Carnatic music and other western music elements.
 This new-age fusion of music made the single so popular.
 At first Aditya Music released the unplugged version of the single which got wide popularity.
 Then the full video version was released, it also received good reception.
 The popularity of this song also created a buzz and promotion for the film's release during its post-production period.

 Singer Sid Sriram once again got huge popularity who had previously sung popular Telugu song "Inkem Inkem Kavale" from the film Geetha Govindam.

-Critics review

-TeluguBulletin.com wrote that "Undoubtedly, it's a soulful melodious treat to the ears."Filterkaapilive stated that "Sheer melody.
-That sums up the Samajavaragamana single that was released by Team Ala Vaikunthapuramulo."